mickymultani/LLM-Architecture/README.md

 # LLM-Architecture

+_Note: Download the notebook, as its too big to display in GitHub_

 ## GPT-2 Medium Architecture Visualizations
 Explore the architecture of the GPT-2 Medium model through a series of insightful and interactive visualizations.
 This repository provides tools to understand the model's attention mechanisms, neuron activations, token embeddings, and overall architecture.